turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 Every developer has more ideas than time.
 As David Allen likes to say "the human brain is for creating ideas, not remembering them."
 Let’s build a system to record your good, bad, and awful ideas - IdeaBox.

+## Learning Goals

+### Before You Begin

+The tutorial assumes that you:

+* are comfortable with basic Ruby syntax
+* have likely run tests before
+* are new to writing tests
+* are new to the TDD workflow

+### After The Tutorial

+Once you've completed the tutorial you will be able to:

+* design and implement tests using Minitest
+* read error and failure messages to guide your implementation
+* follow the TDD workflow
+* perform refactoring while keeping tests green

 ## I0: Getting Started

 ### Environment Setup